floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
 Using the withMinimumLogLevel function from the Logger module we can manually adjust this setting.
-In this case we can lower it to now show debug logs, but if you only set a higher minimum level you can as well.
+In this case we can lower it to now show debug logs, but if you can choose to set a higher minimum level as well.

 ---